Huge protest vote pushes Italy towards deadlock

 The projected results showed more than half of Italians had voted for the anti-euro platforms of Berlusconi and Grillo.

-Officials from both centre and left warned that the looming deadlock could make Italy ungovernable and force new elections.
+Officials from both center and left warned that the looming deadlock could make Italy ungovernable and force new elections.

 The benchmark spread between Italian 10-year bonds and their German equivalent widened from below 260 basis points to above 300 and the Italian share index lost all its previous gains after projections of the Senate result.